Skip to content

 • Schedule an individual meeting with your employee to discuss what they need from you during their treatment.
 This will help establish clear boundaries and expectations for both parties.

-• Provide access to resources, such as EAP counsellors or rehab facilities, so that employees can easily contact these individuals if needed.
+• Provide access to resources, such as EAP counselors or rehab facilities, so that employees can easily contact these individuals if needed.

-• Avoid being judgmental about past behavior – many times, substance abuse is caused by underlying mental health issues which require separate care and attention beyond rehabilitation programs.
+• Avoid being judgmental about past behavior – many times, substance abuse is caused by underlying mental health issues that require separate care and attention beyond rehabilitation programs.

 What Are The Benefits Of Rehabilitation For Everyone Involved?